2023-01-30

 applications when an IO action fails.
 When I was new to Haskell I saw

-beautiful monads such as Either
+beautiful monads such as Either and Expect

 that seemed to make all error handling explicit but also elegant.
 I